 The cytoplasm (including mitochondria) is removed from a younger donor egg and injected into an older egg or an egg whose mitochondrial DNA are compromised.
-The egg created with the mother's nuclear DNA and donor cytoplasm is fertilized in vitro with sperm and then implanted into the gestational carrier (usually that of the woman who provided the recipient egg and nuclear DNA).
+Certain diseases affect the mitochondria.
+Since mitochondrial disease is passed from mother to baby, some mothers decide to use mitochondrial transfer to make sure that their offspring do not have the same disease.
+The egg created with the mother's nuclear DNA and donor cytoplasm is fertilized in vitro with sperm, and then implanted into the gestational carrier (usually that of the woman who provided the recipient egg and nuclear DNA).
+This is a very new technique, but data shows that this will increase the developmental success of the recipient egg.
 These have been called "three parent babies" because the resulting child has DNA from three different parents: mitochondrial DNA from the donor, nuclear DNA from the egg, and nuclear DNA from sperm.